Rabbit Cages

 • Rabbits love to chew wood, and this can eventually result in significant damage to the hutch.

-You may be able to delay the eventual destruction with a steady supply of tasty chew toys for your rabbits.
+You may be able to delay the eventual destruction with a steady supply of tasty and safe chew toys for your rabbits.

 Wooden Rabbit Hutches with attached run/grazing area